kadencooper2005/Ethical-Hacking-Journal/README.md

   - **Meterpreter**: Advanced post-exploitation payload
 - **Burp Suite**: Web application testing
 - **John the Ripper / Hashcat**: Password cracking
+- **Winpeas.exe** is a script that will search for all possible paths to escalate privileges on Windows hosts
+- **LINpeas: a popular, open-source script used in cybersecurity to identify potential vulnerabilities and misconfigurations that can lead to privilege escalation on Linux, Unix, and macOS systems.

 **Corporate Tools**:
 - Nmap, Nessus, Burp Suite Pro, Cobalt Strike, BloodHound, Responder, Impacket, CrackMapExec